rorycorzas/Home_Sales/README.md

 # Challenge 22: Home Sales

-# Background
+# BACKGROUND

 In this challenge, you'll use your knowledge of SparkSQL to determine key metrics about home sales data.
 Then you'll use Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.

-# Description of process
+# DESCRIPTION of Process

 Using both PySpark and Spark SQL on Google Colab to determine key metrics about home sales data.
 Spark is utilized to create temporary views, partition the data, cache and uncache a temporary table.

 As an example, I generated a table with two columns, one of which contained the average price, rounded to 2 decimal places, of only the 4-bedrooms in the database and the other one which contained the grouped years when each property was sold.
 I also compared the runtimes between running queries on an uncached temporary table, a cached temporary table, and a cached and partitioned with Parquet temporary table.

-# Answer the following questions using SparkSQL:
+# KEY METRIC.
+Answer the following questions using SparkSQL:

 Some of the data key metric questions that were answered: